MuhammedAjmalG/EDA_on_AMEO_dataset/README.md

-# EDA_on_AMEO_dataset
+# EDA on AMEO Dataset
-This is an Exploratory Data Analysis Performed on a AMEO dataset
+This project focuses on performing Exploratory Data Analysis (EDA) on the AMEO dataset.
+The dataset contains valuable information that requires in-depth analysis and insights.

-AMEO_2015_Data_Description.pdf
-This file contains the description of the dataset
+# Project Overview
+In this project, we dive into the AMEO dataset to gain a comprehensive understanding of its contents.
+Through exploratory data analysis techniques, we extract meaningful insights, discover patterns, and uncover relationships within the data.
+The goal is to provide a detailed exploration of the dataset and identify key findings.

+# Resources
-Task - 2 (new).docx
+For detailed information about the dataset and the specific tasks, please refer to the AMEO_2015_Data_Description.pdf and Task - 2 (new).docx files provided.
-This file contains the tasks to perform.

-eda.ipynb
-This is the file that contains the tasks